nihilanth41/mars/README.md

 - Uses mars.cfg as the configuration file
 - Make sure ZIP_FILE is configured (full path to report archive)
-- Make sure REPORT_DIR is configured (full path to directory to extract into)
+- Make sure REPORT_DIR is configured (full path of directory to extract into)
- - The last directory in REPORT_DIR will be created/deleted by the script.
+ - NOTE: The last directory in REPORT_DIR will be created/deleted by the script.

 ## Maintainers/Sponsors